archont00/ofxstatement-mbankcz/README.md

 # ofxstatement-mbankcz
 This is a parser for CSV transaction history exported from mBank S.A.
-(Czech Republic) from within the report in Account History (CSV).
+(Czech Republic) from menu Finance // Statements (CSV).

 The expected field separator is semicolon (";") and character encoding Win-1250.